jfasate/ECE570-Single-Stream-CNN/README.md

 ```
 - To customize training/model arguments, modify ```common.py```.
 Arguments are automatically loaded to ```main.py```.

-## Baseline models

-This repository also contains Pytorch implementation of the following models, which we use as baselines:

-- _Fusion-FCN_: A three-branch CNN for MS-HSI-LiDAR data fusion.
-Award-winning model in 2018 IEEE DFC.
-[[Paper]](https://ieeexplore.ieee.org/abstract/document/8518295/): "Multi-Source Remote Sensing Data Classification via Fully Convolutional Networks and Post-Classification Processing"

-- _Two-branch CNN_ (_TB-CNN_): A two-branch CNN architecture for feasture fusion with HSI and other remote scensing imagery. [[Paper]](https://ieeexplore.ieee.org/abstract/document/8068943): "Multisource Remote Sensing Data Classification Based on Convolutional Neural Network" [[Official Tensorflow implementation]](https://github.com/Hsuxu/Two-branch-CNN-Multisource-RS-classification)

-Implementation of these models can be found at ```model/baseline/```.

 ## Data
 Data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
 Please note that we used channel-wise normalization AFTER loading these files, and this step is already implemented in our code.